Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 WordPress was an obvious choice for our main website because it’s open-source and versatile.
 It’s also one of the most common and most powerful website platforms for content available and I was able to control the look and feel of it with ease (and help from others).

-For our courses, we decided to switch to Kajabi for our best selling course because it's a very robust platform.
+For our courses, we decided to switch to Kajabi for our best selling course because it’s a very robust and well-known learning platform.
 We were having a lot of issues with the platform we switched from and it was causing a lot of problems in the company and a lot more support tickets than we should have been getting.
 The support for Kajabi is also excellent.
 Since we have moved over we have had much fewer problems with student fulfillment or login issues, so it was a good decision.

 What other tools do you use to run your online course business?